 What about nuclear fallout making its way to China?

-You you can can contain that.
+You can contain that.

-How do you contain nuclear fallout though?
+How do you contain nuclear fallout, though?

 How do you do that?